lighttransport/pbrlab/README.md

 `pbrlab` is well-verified(through brute force human verification and debugging) path tracing + PBR shading/rendering implementation.

-`pbrlab` is good for your verify your renderer and PBR shading.
+`pbrlab` is good for verifying your renderer and PBR shading.

 ## Features